 A program modification request should be initiated when a change substantive enough to alter the program is needed.
 An EPP seeking approval to modify an existing program shall provide a letter signed by the EPP dean or vice president of academic affairs addressed to the director of MDE.
-The letter should provide an overview of the modifications to the program, the rationale for making the proposed modifications and evidence that the program has satisfied university protocol.
-Additionally, the EPP should access the Program Proposal Modification Form (Appendix E) and complete all applicable sections.
+The letter shall email the Division of Educator Preparation to provide an overview of the modifications to the program, the rationale for making the proposed modifications, and evidence that the program has satisfied university protocol.
+Additionally, the EPP should shall access the Program Proposal Modification Form (Appendix E) appropriate form designated for Program Modification and complete all applicable sections.
 Major modifications may be subject to peer review.
+Modification forms and supporting documents shall be submitted for review as advised by the Division of Educator Preparation.